shokri-navid/iac-learning/README.md

 ### Points

-1- k8s cannot pull images from the local docker registry and you should register your local insecure registry address by reading [this link] (https://microk8s.io/docs/registry-private). *You can use localhost instead of the mentioned IP.*
+1- k8s cannot pull images from the local docker registry and you should register your local insecure registry address by reading [this link](https://microk8s.io/docs/registry-private). *You can use localhost instead of the mentioned IP.*

 2- You should enable your own microk8s image registery accordong to [this link](https://stackoverflow.com/questions/55297278/how-to-use-local-docker-images-with-microk8s)